 A variation in packet transit delay (RTT/RTD/PTD, latency) caused by queuing, contention and serialization effects on a path through the network.

 Layer 1 of the OSI model conveys the bit stream (electrical impulse, light or radio signal) through the network at the electrical and mechanical level.
 It provides the hardware means of sending and receiving data on a carrier, including defining cables, cards, and physical aspects.
 A fiber optic cable/SFP terminations would be considered Layer 1, as well as the physical Port.

 Layer 2 (L2)

 Layer 2 of the OSI model is the data link layer.
 This provides node-to-node data transfer (a link between two directly connected nodes).
 Most Megaport virtual services (VXCs) operate at this layer.
 Layer 2 is divided into Media Access Control (MAC) layer (controls how devices in a network gain access to medium and permission to transmit), and Logical Link Control (LLC) layer (responsible for identifying network layer protocols and then encapsulating them and controls error checking and frame synchronization).

 Layer 3 (L3)

-Layer 3 of the OSI model is the Network Layer.
+Layer 3 of the OSI model is the network layer.
 It translates logical network address into physical machine address (IP addressing).
 Layer 3 routers analyze traffic based on address details and forward appropriately, requiring knowledge of the details generally exchanged in BGP sessions for routing table exchanges.

 Letter of Authorization (LOA)

-link aggregation groups (LAG)
+link aggregation group (LAG)